MollyAdamsson/Lets-go-for-an-adventure/README.md

 * I have created a flowchart to help myself plan out the bascis of the game.
 This helped me a lot when I started to plan out which path was connected to which and so on.
 When looking at the chart one can understand the basic knowledge of what to do.

 * The original one I made was not the one that resulted in the finished product, I realised that some of the steps that I first planned out was a bit unnecessary.
 And I also felt that i wanted to make different paths for frequent players.
+This means that the frequent players has the chance of experiencing different stories each time they play.

 * This is the one I ended up using:
 ![Flowchart](readme.images/flowchart.png)